An Integrated Guide to Nervous System Training for Stress, Recovery and Performance

 This loop is what keeps you adaptive.
 But under chronic stress, the signals can become distorted, your brain starts misreading your body, and your body responds with tension, fatigue, or poor recovery.
 Training your nervous system restores this loop so that body and brain work together for sharper focus, steadier energy, and more resilient performance.

-Your Brain on Stress: Conscious vs. Unconscious Agendas
+Your Brain on Stress: Conscious Vs. Unconscious Agendas

 Your conscious mind wants to perform, plan, and achieve.
 But your unconscious brain’s first job is adaptation and survival.
 When stress hits, survival can override performance, sometimes before you even notice.
 Nervous system training helps line up these agendas, so you can handle stress and remain steady under pressure.